 We recharge.
 We regroup.
 We have another round.

-But if you’re one of those “hoppy or bust” microbrewery frequenters, imbibing could potentially have benefits far beyond stress relief.
+But if you’re one of those “hoppy or bust” microbrewery frequenters, imbibing, or drinking, could potentially have benefits far beyond stress relief.

 And when it comes to hoppy beers, American breweries have your back.

 American hops, which are a kind of flavor-punch-in-the-face strong, are generally found in greater concentration in India pale ales (IPAs) or American pale ales.

 Breweries categorize beers with International Bitterness Units, or IBU.
 The IBU scale is between zero and, technically, infinity.

 Less bitter American lagers rest between 8 and 18 IBUs.
 Double and triple IPAs come in around 120 IBUs.
 Traditionally, higher IBUs translate to more hops and, in this case, greater benefits.